yavordobrev24/yavordobrev24/README.md

 # 🚀 About Me:

-🔥 I am a highly motivated and ambitious frontend developer with a passion for JavaScript, TypeScript and React.<br>
+🔥 I am a highly motivated and ambitious front-end developer with a passion for JavaScript, TypeScript and React.<br>
 🌿 I thrive in dynamic environments that present new challenges and am dedicated to continuous learning and growth.

 # 💻 Tech Stack: